 Just remember to keep your umbrella in the same spot all day long so that your measurements will be accurate!

 Sand is pretty amazing stuff!
-At the beach, it's basically very tiny particles of rock and shells that have been worn down by water.
+At the beach, it’s basically very tiny particles of rock and shells that the water has worn down.

 If you visit a lot of beaches, take a small sample to compare at home.
-Just be sure to check that this is legal as many beaches restrict the removal of sand in any amounts!
+Just be sure to check that this is legal, as many beaches restrict the removal of sand in any amount!

 All these marine invertebrates are fascinating to examine up close.
 You can observe them on the shore, or place a bit of sand and ocean water in a bucket.
 Then, catch a few to observe up close.